By Aly | First published October 20, 2020 | Last modified November 29, 2022

-Aside from coagulation factors, estrogens also modulate the synthesis of numerous other liver products (Table).
+Aside from coagulation factors, estrogens also modulate the synthesis of numerous other liver products (Kuhl, 1999; Kuhl, 2005; Table).
 Examples include sex hormone-binding globulin (SHBG), corticosteroid-binding globulin (CBG), various other circulating binding proteins, angiotensinogen, lipoproteins, and triglycerides, among others.
 In accordance with the mechanisms underlying increased coagulation and blood clot risk with estrogens, the differences in risk of blood clots with different types and routes of estrogens are mirrored in their influences on estrogen-sensitive liver products.
-Put another way, different estrogens have different relative potency in the liver when compared to their general estrogenic potency elsewhere in the body.
-Synthetic and non-bioidentical estrogens have greater impact on liver synthesis than estradiol, while oral administration of estradiol has greater influence on liver synthesis than non-oral routes like transdermal administration or intramuscular injection, and this explains the differences in coagulation and blood clot risk with these different estrogenic therapies.
+Put another way, different estrogens have different relative potency in the liver when compared to their estrogenic potency elsewhere in the body.
+Synthetic and non-bioidentical estrogens have greater impact on liver synthesis than estradiol, while oral administration of estradiol has greater influence on liver synthesis than non-oral routes like transdermal administration or intramuscular injection, and this is likely to explain the observed differences in coagulation and blood clot risk with these different estrogens.
 The table below shows the liver potency of different estrogenic exposures as measured by influence specifically on SHBG levels, one of the most sensitive and well-characterized estrogen-modulated liver products.

-Table 3: Relative increases in SHBG levels with different estrogenic exposures (see also Aly W., 2020):
+Table 3: Relative increases in SHBG levels with different estrogenic exposures (see also Aly, 2020):

 |E2 patch 50 μg/day||1.1×||Kuhl (2005)|